-It's harvest season for California's largest cash crop — marijuana.
-Valued at more than $11 billion, it's worth more than the states grape and almond industries combined.
+It's getting close to harvest season for one of California's largest cash crops - marijuana.
+Valued at more than $11 billion, it's worth more than the state's grape and almond industries combined.
 California grows more pot than any place in the country.

 This might look like a Home Depot, but it's a pot processing plant and every one of those buckets is full of marijuana.
 At the height of production, this room is the biggest legal pot stash in the country.

 Sharyn Alfonsi: How much cannabis is in this room?

 Mikey Steinmetz: Yes, tens of thousands, actually.

 Sharyn Alfonsi: Wow, okay.

 Mikey Steinmetz runs the Flow Kana Factory.
 It packages weed from legal state-regulated farms in the emerald triangle to be shipped and sold around California to licensed stores.
 There is nothing like this anywhere else in the pot industry.

 Sharyn Alfonsi: This is like Willy Wonka stuff, right?